mirror/chromium/docs/testing/web_platform_tests.md

 Automatic imports are intended to run at least once every 24 hours.

+### Failures caused by automatic imports.

+Currently, if there are new test failures that start after an auto-import, there are several possible causes, including:

+ 1. New baselines for flaky tests were added (http://crbug.com/701234).
+ 2. Modified tests should have new results for non-Release builds but they weren't added (http://crbug.com/725160).
+ 3. New baselines were added for tests with non-deterministic test results (http://crbug.com/705125).

+For all of these cases, the solution is to add appropriate expectations to [TestExpectations](layout_test_expectations.md) for the failing tests.

 ### Automatic export process

 If a commit to Chromium master changes any files in the